 The name Berri comes from the Aboriginal description of "big river bend" on which the town has grown.
-Up until the 1870's the area was part of the Cobdogla sheep station and the home of the Erawirunga tribe of Aborigines.
+Up until the 1870's the area was part of the Cobdogla sheep station and the home of the Erawirunga People.
 In those days it was just one of the hundreds of woodpiles along the huge Murray-Darling system, used by the riverboats for refueling.
 The town was proclaimed in 1911.
 The first irrigation blocks were allotted in 1911 and the first permanent settlers took up residence.

 The District Council of Berri was declared on 26th July 1922, and the first meetings were held in private premises.
 The original Council Chambers were built in Strawbridge Street in 1924.
 Later, in 1979, a new Civic Centre (incorporating Offices, Library and Town Hall) was built in Wilson Street.